 Earn a bachelor of science degree in teaching with an elementary education option at OSU-Cascades or Ecampus.

-Turn your passion for education into a rewarding career with a bachelor's degree in teaching with an elementary education option.
 You'll gain the skills necessary for a successful career in elementary education.
 Our teaching program focuses on instructional methods, cutting-edge strategies, child development, emerging technologies, and the multicultural classroom.
-With a practicum and student teaching field placement, you’ll enter the classroom and practice what you've learned.
+With a practicum and two student teaching field placements, you’ll enter the classroom and practice what you've learned.

 You'll select one of three emphasis areas that are in high demand: English as a Second Language; Special Education; or Science, Technology, Engineering, and Mathematics (STEM).
 You'll complete one course in each of the three emphasis areas as a foundational part of your core coursework and take an additional two courses in one area.
 The program requirement will result in 9 credits that can support future endorsement completion and/or job placement.